rks101/eglinux/README.md

   38118 rps       20   0 1408.4g 182600 125344 S  10.0   1.2  15:28.51 chrome
     330 root     -51   0       0      0      0 S   0.0   0.0  15:21.82 irq/182+
 ```

+Interesting: Try pressing any arrow key while the top is on.

 ----